vita-student-projects/BEV_group4/README.md

 $w_{gt}$ and $w$ are the widths of the ground truth and prediction bounding boxes.
 $h_{gt}$ and $h$ are the heights of the ground truth and prediction bounding boxes.

-The CIoU is based on the DIoU and takes 3 geometric factors into account: Overlapping area (present in IoU and DIoU), distance (present in DIoU) and aspect ratio.
-Compared to DIoU, the additional penalty term for aspect ratio similarity between ground truth and predicted bounding boxes encourages similar proportions, thus helping in the accurate detection of small objects and extreme aspect ratios.
+The $CIoU$ is based on the $DIoU$ and takes 3 geometric factors into account: Overlapping area (present in $IoU$ and $DIoU$), distance (present in $DIoU$) and aspect ratio.
+Compared to $DIoU$, the additional penalty term for aspect ratio similarity between ground truth and predicted bounding boxes encourages similar proportions, thus helping in the accurate detection of small objects and extreme aspect ratios.

-Furthermore, according to research done by this paper [[2]](#2), regression error for CIoU degrades faster than the rest, and will converge to DIoU loss.
+Furthermore, according to research done by this paper [[2]](#2), regression error for CIoU degrades faster than the rest, and will converge to $DIoU$ loss.

 <div>
 <p align="center">